dimfeld/unwebhook/README.md

 The server supports multiple hooks simultaneously, exposed at customizable URLs.

-Note that I'm only using this regularly with Gitlab over a local network for push events, handling no more than a couple of requests each day.
-This means that it has not been well-tested in anything remotely close to a production environment.
+This hasn't been used in anything like a production environment.
+I have a test server for my own development receiving events from my Github repos, and another instance on my local network connected to a local Gitlab.
 But I'm glad to accept pull requests or try to fix any issues you find.

 ## Usage